Girl Gone Gourmet

 Can you cook frozen meatballs in a slow cooker?

-• Pasta: This one’s a no brainer.
+Pasta: This one’s a no-brainer.
 Boil some spaghetti and toss it with some sauce.
-Pile those juicy crockpot meatballs on top with plenty of Parmesan cheese and a sprinkle fresh parsley if you’re feeling fancy-like.
+Pile those juicy crockpot meatballs on top with plenty of Parmesan cheese and a sprinkle of fresh parsley if you’re feeling fancy-like.

-• Rice: Or, spoon the sauce and meatballs over a bed of rice.
+Rice: Spoon the sauce and meatballs over a bed of rice.
 Add some garlic toast on the side for some bonus points.

-• Subs: Get some soft sub rolls, line the meatballs up inside and top them with mozzarella cheese.
+Sandwiches: Get some soft sub rolls, line the meatballs up inside, and top them with mozzarella cheese.
 Pop the meatball subs under the broiler for a few minutes until the cheese is melted.
 Sounds good, right?

-• Refrigerator: The sauce and meatballs will keep for three to four days in the refrigerator.
-Just keep them in an airtight container.
+Refrigerator: The sauce and meatballs will keep for three to four days in the refrigerator.
+Store them in an airtight container.

-• Freezer: After they’re done, allow the sauce and meatballs to cool and then store them in freezer containers.
+Freezer: After they’re done, allow the sauce and meatballs to cool and store them in freezer containers.
 They will keep well for several months.

 slow cooker meatballs.